stonepros/stone/doc/mgr/modules.rst

 The names of the parameters are part of the command interface, so please try to take the backward compatibility into consideration when changing them.
-But you **cannot** change name of ``inbuf`` parameter, it is used to pass the content of the file specified by ``ceph --in-file`` option.
+But you **cannot** change name of ``inbuf`` parameter, it is used to pass the content of the file specified by ``stone --in-file`` option.

 The docstring of the method is used for the description of the command.